Theodore M. Hesburgh Research Travel Grants

 3. 1,000-word project description indicating as specifically as possible how collections and/or particular materials pertaining to Hesburgh at the University Archives relate to your project, and any advance contact you have made with archivists of those collections;

 4. proposed budget estimating travel, lodging, and research expenses.

 Recommendations are no longer required for Research Travel Grant applications.
-Grants will be awarded twice yearly.
-The next two application deadlines are April 1, 2017, and October 1, 2017.
+All materials must be submitted by December 31, 2017.